cyberparra/ScarabotEDU/README.md

 # Components
 The build a ScaraBot EVO Robot you need:
-- 2 x DC motors
+- 2x DC motors
-- 2 x Right Angle Geared Hobby Motor
+- 2x Right Angle Geared Hobby Motor
-- 2 x Wheel for Geared Hobby Motor
+- 2x Wheel for Geared Hobby Motor
-- 1 X Steel Ball Caster
+- 1x Steel Ball Caster
-- 1 x microbit card for Robot
+- 1x microbit card for Robot
-- 1 x Motor Drive board for microbit
+- 1x Motor Drive board for microbit
-- 1 x 4.5 - 6V Power Supply
+- 1x 4.5 - 6V Power Supply
-- 1 x Servo motor
+- 1x Servo motor
-- 1 DIY Chassis
+- 1x DIY Chassis
 - Screws, wires and jumpers

 Options
-- 1 x OLED
+- 1x OLED
-- 1 x DIY holder
+- 1x DIY holder

 You also need
-- 1 x microbit card for ScaraBot Radio Contoller
+- 1x microbit card for ScaraBot Radio Contoller

 # Wiring

 The wiring diagram between the microbit's pins and the motors

 ![Wiring](ScarabotWiring.jpg)

+# Chassis

+The ScaraBot's chassis has been designed with Tinkercad and 3D printed